ElRubioLoco/HowManyContenders/README.md

 ### [1.2](https://github.com/ElRubioLoco/HowManyContenders/releases/tag/Stable_1.2)
 Opened plugin to starter access users.
+Added an icon to the plugin to make it more aesthetic.

 ### [1.1](https://github.com/ElRubioLoco/HowManyContenders/releases/tag/Stable_1.1)
 Fixed a bug that made the plugin unusable for users belonging to zones that has less than 5 divisions.